webmin/webmin.com/content/supporters.md

 * [Black Knights Networks][118] uses Webmin to manage servers hosting various applications.
 * [Vpntunnel.se][119] uses Webmin on all of their VPN-servers.
 * [QuickVPS][120] offers Webmin as a control panel choice on their VPSs.
-* [bjï¿½rn hahnefeld IT][121] uses Webmin on their Ubuntu Internet and Intranet servers.
+* [björn hahnefeld IT][121] uses Webmin on their Ubuntu Internet and Intranet servers.
 * [GSID][122] uses Webmin for both their internal development servers, and issue it standard for all customers with semi-management.
 * [IntoVPS][123] includes Webmin and Virtualmin in an OS package for CentOS.
 * [MNX Solutions][124] uses Webmin for managing Linux dedicated servers.